-Step 9 - Install AP Racing brake caliper
+Step 9 - Install AP Racing CP5060 brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
-The smallest pistons will be on the leading side in the standard forward rotation of the disc.
-There is also an arrow near the inlet port that indicates forward disc rotation. - Using a 6mm hex wrench, remove the two pad retention bolts and blocks from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
+The smallest pistons will be on the leading side in the standard forward rotation of the disc. - Using a 6mm hex wrench, remove the two pad retention bolts from the top of the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 14mm socket and the supplied washers (#10.02.00009), secure the caliper to the caliper bracket with the jet nuts (#10.02.00008).
 Torque to 40 lb-ft.